nragusa/nikeplus/README.md

 # Nike+ API and Amazon Athena

-This is a simple script which uses the Nike+ API to retrieve RUNNING activities, update those activities with GPS coordinates (if applicable), writes the information in a multi-line, JSON formatted file, then uploads the file to an S3 bucket of your choice.
+This is a simple script which uses the Nike+ API to retrieve RUNNING activities, update those activities with GPS coordinates (if applicable), writes the information in a single-line, JSON formatted file, then uploads the file to an S3 bucket of your choice.

 ## Getting Started